gyrostable/documentation/src/gyd/how-it-works/oracles/lp-share-pricing.md

 To price LP tokens, it is not enough to simply add the values of all assets in the pool as this is easily manipulated.
 Instead, a more robust procedure is required to calculate LP token values.

-{% hint style="info" %}
+> **Info:**
-The precise instructions on how to calculate LP shares of the 2-CLP, 3-CLP, or E-CLP are available in section 5 of this [technical paper](https://github.com/gyrostable/technical-papers/blob/main/Consolidated%20Price%20Feed%20and%20Circuit%20Breakers/Design%20of%20the%20Consolidated%20Price%20Feed%20and%20Circuit%20Breaker%20System.pdf).&#x20;
+> The precise instructions on how to calculate LP shares of the 2-CLP, 3-CLP, or E-CLP are available in section 5 of this [technical paper](https://github.com/gyrostable/technical-papers/blob/main/Consolidated%20Price%20Feed%20and%20Circuit%20Breakers/Design%20of%20the%20Consolidated%20Price%20Feed%20and%20Circuit%20Breaker%20System.pdf).
-{% endhint %}

 ## Example: Constant Product Pools